OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 ### 4.1.5.
 Environment variables

-The OS environment is only read once before the program starts, so make sure you change the variable before importing the SDK.
+The OS environment is only read once before the program starts, so make sure you change the variable before importing the Platform.
 We use the prefix "OPENBB_" to avoid polluting the environment (no pun intended).

 To apply an environment variable use one of the following: